mindspore-ai/docs/tutorials/training/source_en/advanced_use/migrate_3rd_scripts_mindconverter.md

 To use TensorFlow model script migration, you need to export TensorFlow model to Pb format(frozen graph) first, and obtain the model input node and output node name.
 See [Tutorial of exporting TensorFlow Pb model](https://gitee.com/mindspore/mindinsight/blob/master/mindinsight/mindconverter/docs/tensorflow_model_exporting.md#) for details.

 Suppose the model is saved to `/home/user/xxx/frozen_model.pb`, corresponding input node name is `input_1:0`, output node name is `predictions/Softmax:0`, the input shape of model is `1,224,224,3`.
-Output the transformed MindSpore script to `/home/user/output`, with the conversion report to `/home/user/output/report`.
+Output the transformed MindSpore script and MindSpore checkpoint file to `/home/user/output`, with the conversion report and weight map file to `/home/user/output/report`.
 Use the following command:

 ```bash
 mindconverter --model_file /home/user/xxx/frozen_model.pb --shape 1,224,224,3 \